 Of course, the fewer flights you take, the cheaper this will be.
 When time is no constraint, make the most of sleeper buses and trains when possible – they’re really not that bad!
 I once saved myself hundreds by taking a 27 hour coach across Brazil instead of a two hour flight.
 Overnight buses and trains around South East Asia can carry you thousands of miles for under £10 per journey, whilst an Interrail pass can take you all around Europe starting from £200!

 3. How much will I spend on food and drink?

 One thing I cannot stress enough is the benefits of eating authentic, local cuisine wherever you are.
 I’m aiming this at the travellers who search for a English style pub to get a fry up every morning!
 Not only are you wasting a lot of money, you’re also missing out on one of the most important and enriching things about travel – incredible food!
 A full plate of pad thai on the streets of Bangkok will fill you up for less than £1 and possibly change your life (trust me, it’s that good).
 Eating less meat can also save you pennies, not to mention lowering your chances of catching the dreaded Delhi belly.
-In more expensive countries such as Australia where a meal out will cost you around £20 – £30, cooking in your hostel multiple times per day is usually advisable.
+In more expensive countries such as Australia where a meal out will cost around £20 – £30, cooking in your hostel is usually advisable.

 For reference, your weekly food budget for travelling Australia could start at around £50, assuming you’d be utilising a free hostel breakfast (which most offer) and cooking a lot of your own meals.
 Comparatively, £25 a week in India would be enough to include plenty of meals out.